-Curling irons are specially designed to create all kinds of wand curls and can be used on all hair types – and picking the right one for you is key.
+Currently on the market for a new curling wand?
+Or never owned one before but looking to invest?
+Curling irons are specially designed to create all kinds of wand curls and can be used on all hair types – but picking the right one for you is key.

-Whether you’re shopping in-store or online, finding the perfect tool can be a pretty laborious task.
-But don’t worry, we’ve got you covered!
+Whether you’re shopping in-store or online, finding the perfect tool can be pretty confusing with so much choice out there!
+But don’t worry, we’ve got you covered.

 Recognisable by their thin upper end and a thicker lower end, a cone-shape wand is amazing for creating curls of various shapes and sizes.
 The larger side can be used to create fuller, larger coils, while the smaller end is perfect for tight ringlets.

 A straight wand creates curls that are equal in shape and size throughout your hair, allowing you to achieve a more uniform look.
 This type of curling iron is ideal for those with naturally straight hair who want that beach waves look, as it can be used to curl inwards or outwards.

 These tools – usually sized between 13mm and 19mm – are great for producing tighter curls and twists.
 So, if you’re looking to create ’80s-inspired corkscrew curls, they’re perfect.